Chord Progression Expander

 )

-Avoid the 'tonic' chord.
+Avoid the 'one' chord.
 In the key of C: (

 Am, G, F